 Maintaining clean shoes will make them last longer

 We all have our favorite pair of shoes.
 Whether they are sandals, slip-on, or sneakers, they all tend to get scuffed, smelly, or dingy.
-Powerizer Complete will remove the scuffs, neutralize odors and penetrate deep to lift the dirt and residue from crevasses.
+Powerizer Complete's stain fighting laundry detergent will remove the scuffs, neutralize odors and penetrate deep to lift the dirt and residue from crevasses.

 There are many different styles of shoes, with numerous types of materials such as leather, patent leather, suede, sheepskin, textile, vinyl, foam, canvas rubber, and many more.
 Cleaning them with Powerizer will help extend their functionality and beauty without ruining the look and integrity.

 The common denominator with cleaning with Powerizer is to rinse the detergent clean.
 Today we are going to cover three types of shoes, athletic, dress shoes, and boots.

 Athletic shoes can be a mix of different types of fabrics which are meant to be durable and withstand the elements.
 Your everyday Running shoe is usually going to be a textile Melange mesh upper and a rubber bottom with a removable foam insert and an elastic or polyester shoestring.
 All of these can be washed using the washing machine or in a kitchen sink for a deeper cleaning when needed.

 First, make a concentrated pre-treat mixture of Powerizer in a squeeze bottle, let the mixture sit a few minutes to allow time to activate the stain removing ingredients to kick in.